-U. T. Medical Branch - Galveston: Recommendation to Approve Patent License Agreement with Chrysalis BioTechnology, Inc./dba Gal Tech Wound Therapies, Galveston, Texas, and Request for Approval to Accept Stock and for Individual to Serve on Board of Directors.-- c.
-Approve the acceptance by faculty member Darrell H. Carney, Ph.D., at the U. T. Medical Branch - Galveston of stock in Chrysalis BioTechnology, Inc./dba Gal Tech Wound Therapies, Galveston, Texas, and service to the company as a member of its board of directors, consultant and scientific advisor.
+- Approved the Patent License Agreement set out on Pages 210 - 230 between the U. T. Board of Regents, for and on behalf of The University of Texas Medical Branch at Galveston, and Chrysalis BioTechnology, Inc./dba Gal Tech Wound Therapies (Gal Tech), Galveston, Texas - Approved the acceptance by U. T. Medical Branch - Galveston of stock in Chrysalis BioTechnology, Inc./dba Gal Tech Wound Therapies, Galveston, Texas - c.
+Approved the acceptance by faculty member Darrell H. Carney, Ph.D., at the U. T. Medical Branch - Galveston of stock in Chrysalis BioTechnology, Inc./dba Gal Tech Wound Therapies, Galveston, Texas, and service to the company as a member of its board of directors, consultant and scientific advisor.